Indoor Air Quality Improvement Tips for Pet Owners

 Maintain Your Air Filter

-We strongly recommend changing your filter with the changing of the seasons (if not more) for better air quality.
-However, if you have pets, you should change your air filter twice as often.
-Also consider upgrading to a HEPA (high-0efficiency particulate air) filter, which are designed to capture dust and dirt particles.
+We recommend changing your filter seasonally for better air quality.
+If you have pets, change your air filter twice as often.
+Also consider upgrading to a HEPA (high-efficiency particulate air) filter, which is designed to capture dust and dirt particles.
 These filters are known to remove up to 99% of all particles from the air inside your home.

 Clean and Seal Your Ducts

-Dander and other particles can get stuck in your ductwork and build up over time, increasing the chance of mold and bacteria growth.
-Air travels through your ductwork and into your home, so any mold or bacteria will be circulated throughout your home each time your HVAC system kicks on.
+Dander and other particles can accumulate in your ductwork over time, potentially contributing to mold and bacteria growth.
+When air travels through your ductwork, these particles can be circulated throughout your home.
 You should also check your ducts for cracks or leaks, which would allow pet dander to easily enter into your ductwork.
 If you find any cracks or leaks, you will need to seal your ducts to prevent further dirt from accumulating in your ductwork and spreading throughout your home.

 Not only is regular pet grooming essential to the health of your pets, it also lessens the amount of dander they produce.
 Bathing your cat or dog regularly, using a moisturizing soap, and brushing your pet often will cut down on the amount of dander your pet produces and make them more comfortable, too.